timescale/docs/use-timescale/metrics-logging/integrations.md

 # Integrate Timescale services with third-party monitoring tools

-You can export your service telemetry to a third-party monitoring tool, such as [Datadog][datadog] or [AWS CloudWatch][cloudwatch].
+You can export your service telemetry to a third-party monitoring tool such as [Datadog][datadog] or [AWS CloudWatch][cloudwatch].
 Exported metrics include CPU usage, RAM usage, and storage.

 ## Export telemetry data

-Export telemetry data by:
+To export telemetry data you:

-1. [Creating a data exporter][create-exporter]
+1. [Create a data exporter][create-exporter]
-1. [Attaching the exporter to a database service][attach-exporter]
+1. [Attach the exporter to a Timescale service][attach-exporter]

 ### Create a data exporter